the WORLD'S first double above-knee AMPUTEE to summit MOUNT EVEREST

 has created history and become the world’s first double above-knee amputee to conquer Everest

 is raising awareness of disability globally and changing the narrative surrounding it

 is proof that having a disability does not have to be life limiting

 hopes to inspire people to conquer their own dreams and to lead more fulfilling lives

 6476m World Record

-Please help Hari to inspire others, raise awareness of disabilities, and make a difference to peoples’ lives, by sharing his journey.
+Please help Hari to inspire others, raise awareness of disability, and make a difference to peoples’ lives, by sharing his journey.
 Every like, comment, and share, encourages Hari to do more, to help others.
 Bring a little inspiration to your loved ones, whilst raising awareness for a great cause.